 All applications need to be submitted online on the new site.
 Instructions are available in English and French.
 See the section on ‘Where can I get help’ if you will have difficulty applying online.

-If you submitted an application under the previous ‘No Deal’ portal (this was open from October 2019 to January 2020) but never received a Withdrawal Agreement Residence Permit (WA RP), you do not need to apply again.
+If you submitted an application under the previous ‘No Deal’ portal (open from October 2019 to January 2020) but never received a Withdrawal Agreement Residence Permit (WA RP), you do not need to apply again.
 Your Préfecture will contact you for an appointment to provide photographs and fingerprints and let you know if they need any further information.
 The exception to this is if you have moved house and are now in a different département, in which case you will need to reapply via the new system.

 Who needs to apply?

-All adult UK nationals who are already resident in France or who become resident between now and 31 December 2020.
+All adult UK nationals who are already resident in France or who became resident by 31 December 2020.
 If you have an existing card, it needs replacing by the Withdrawal Agreement Residence permit (WA RP) that confirms you are covered by the WA.

 Under 18s are not obliged to hold a residence permit.
 Minors who will be 18 years old between now and 30 June 2021 can apply if they choose to do so.
 Minors who require a card to undertake work placements can also apply.